Camble/LiveryLink/README.md

 ## Recent Changes

+### 0.24.1

+- Fixed: `Receive from untrusted download locations` won't stay enabled

 ### 0.24.0

-- Feature: Install liveries from Google Drive (currently public links only - authentication integration coming soon)
+- Feature: Install liveries from Google Drive.
+In order to receive Google Drive shares, you will need to enable `Receive from untrusted download locations`
+- Improvement: When installing liveries for compatible aircraft, automatically install for whichever variant is available.
 - Added: Default thumbnail for rotary aircraft
-- Improvement: When installing liveries for compatible aircraft, automatically install for whichever variant is available.
+- Added: Visual indicator on manually installed liveries

 ---